heyitsk/GaganDrishti/docs/ARCHITECTURE.md

 against cloud misconfigurations.

 ## Overview
-CloudSet Shield follows a simple modular architecture focused on clarity, security, and ease of demonstration.
+GaganDrishti follows a simple modular architecture focused on clarity, security, and ease of demonstration.

 ## Components